Tall Toilets for Elderly People: A Buyer's Guide for Comfort and Safety

 Using only 1.28 GPF and boasting WaterSense certification, this toilet offers excellent performance.
 With Kohler's AquaPiston technology, water flows into the bowl from all around the rim for a more effective flush.
-As an added bonus, a metal bracket on the underside of the tank means there are no bolt holes and therefore very little risk of a leak.
+As an added bonus, the tank liner helps to minimize condensation.Buy on Amazon

 5 Raised Toilet Seats and Other Accessories

 Do you need a high toilet seat for a brief time while you recover from surgery?
 Does one person in your household need an elevated seat while another prefers a standard height?
 Are you looking for a way to add height to your toilet without actually replacing the whole thing?

 If you answered yes to any of the above questions, here's the good news: You can raise the height of a toilet by installing special accessories such as a toilet pedestal, toilet seat riser, or elevated toilet seat.
 These are available for both round and elongated toilets and can add anywhere from two to six inches of height.
 Some bolt directly to the toilet, while others have locking brackets or clamps to help with stability.
 And some provide extra support in the form of attached arms or handles.

 Check out a few of the best options: